smushy64/cbuild/README.md

 Define `CBUILD_ASSERTIONS` to enable debug assertions.

-Define `CBUILD_ADDTIONAL_FLAGS` with additional compiler flags thatare used to compile cbuild.
+Define `CBUILD_ADDTIONAL_FLAGS` with additional compiler flags that are used to compile cbuild.

 Example:
 ```C